-- Any reporting company that is created or registered on or after January 1, 2024, must file a report within 30 calendar days of the earlier date on which: - \bigcirc It receives actual notice that its creation or registration has become effective; or - A secretary of state or similar office first provides public notice that the reporting company has been created or registered. - Any reporting company that is created or registered before January 1, 2024, must file a report no later than January 1, 2025. - Reports will not be accepted prior to January 1, 2024.
+- Any reporting company that is created or registered before January 1, 2024, must file a BOI report no later than January 1, 2025. - Any reporting company that is created or registered on or after January 1, 2024, must file a BOI report within 30 calendar days of the earlier date on which: - \odot It receives actual notice that its creation or registration has become effective; or - O A secretary of state or similar office first provides public notice that the reporting company has been created or registered.